 Sophisticated, decadent and indulgent — wine and cheese are the perfect epicurean pair.
-The rich, saltiness of delectable ripe or aged cheeses accompanied by the qualities of different varietals of grapes create the ultimate sensory experience for dinner guests.
+The rich, saltiness of delectable ripe or aged cheeses accompanied by the qualities of different varietals of grapes creates the ultimate sensory experience for dinner guests.
 Sips and sweets also go hand-in-hand at any soiree.
 Diverge from the usual savory suspects and pique your palate with a dose of dessert to go along with your favorite bottles of wine at your next dinner party or at-home wine tasting.

 If you have a particular dessert in mind, it is easy to select the appropriate bottle of wine that is equally sweet for the palate.
-The three key factors to consider when selecting a bottle of wine to pair with desserts are: acidity, intensity and sweetness.
+The three key factors to consider when selecting a bottle of wine to pair with desserts are acidity, intensity and sweetness.

 Fruit-forward desserts often pair well with acidic wines to help counterbalance the natural acidity.
 White wines tend to be more acidic and naturally have hints and undertones of stone fruit, candied citrus and honey.
 Gewurztraminer (a sweet, German dessert wine) or pink champagne are excellent pairings for desserts that are heavy in fruit and spice.
 The sweetness of a gewurztraminer or the crisp, lively effervescence of a champagne or other sparkling wine will highlight the layers of flavors in the fruit-centric desserts.
 Try an apple pie, a summertime peach tart or a carrot cake.
 This summer fruit galette is easy to modify and can use any fruit you may have on hand.
 A pinch of ground spices can be added to enhance the baked flavors of the white wine.